-At first, NFTs appeald to a younger collector group of digital natives whose aesthetic understanding had been shaped by computer graphics, animation and memes.
+At first, NFTs appeald to a younger collector group of digital natives, respectively crypto natives, whose aesthetic understanding had been shaped by computer graphics, animation and memes.
 The critical examination of NFTs of this “net aesthetic” can only be based on comparable NFTs.
 Traditional imagery notion can’t be applied.
 It must also be taken into account that the boundary between artist and collector is disappearing.
 The motives of a purchase can certainly play a role in the formation of the price.

 The monetary currency